In at the low end: the best acoustic bass revealed

 One user described the Dean EAB acoustic bass guitar as ‘a cautiously fair choice for the budget minded’ and that just about sums it up.

 This review was a close call.
-In terms of construction, sound and electronics, with the exception of the Dean EAB, all the contenders have something to offer and to be honest you won’t go far wrong with any of them.
+In terms of construction, sound and electronics, with the exception of the Dean EAB, all the acoustic electric bass contenders have something to offer and to be honest you won’t go far wrong with any of them.

-But we had to pick a winner and that accolade goes to the Ibanez AEB10E.
-It represents great value and being an Ibanez you can be assured of its quality and pedigree.
-It simply represents the best features at the right price.
+But we had to pick a best acoustic bass guitar winner and that accolade goes to the Ibanez AEB10E.
+It represents a great value acoustic bass and being an Ibanez you can be assured of its quality and pedigree.
+It represents the best features at the right price.